Conal2023/RPSLS/README.md

 - All buttons on the page were tested and confirmed to be working as they should.
 - Confirmed the correct results were given for all options.

+## Bugs

+- When I first tried to create the Rock, Paper, Scissors, Lizard, Spock game my first try at coding didnt work.
+It kept giving wrong answers for Lizard and Spock.
+After multiple tries at fixing this I got extremely frustrated and ended up deleting both the work space on Codeanywhere and the Repo on Github.
+I continued to search for way to do it and after a good while looking found a solution.
+I was so close with the original code I now wish I didnt delete it.
+A lesson learnt for future projects.